 Fluorescence (gives the concentration of chlorophyll-a, which indicates how much algae is present)

-The data were downloaded from the CTD to Panasonic Toughbook computers running free RUSKIN software from RBR either during the trip or after the trip.
+The data were downloaded from the CTD to Panasonic Toughbook computers running free RUSKIN software from RBR after the day trips.
 The data give a picture of how these ocean properties change every 20 cm from the surface to the sea-floor.
 Data were converted into a format that the free display software “Ocean Data View” can read.
 The data are in the process of being posted to the public Ocean Networks Canada website and are also available from DFO.

 In 2019, data will also be available on the internet through the SIKU website hosted by the Arctic Eider Society.
 The website display of the data is still in beta development but should be available late in 2019.
 The website will display graphic representation of the data collected as well as images and the ability to log feedback and comments.